 Linux: CircleCI is flexible enough that you should be able to build most applications that run on Linux.
-These don’t have to be web applications!
+These do not have to be web applications!

 iOS: Building iOS apps is not yet supported on CircleCI 2.0.
-Please refer to our documentation for iOS on 1.0 until 2.0 support is available.
+Please refer to our documentation for Getting Started with iOS on 1.0 until 2.0 support is available.

 Windows: We do not yet support building and testing Windows applications.